jabarragann/cs682-DeepLearning-Project/models_readme.md

 * Same as 8 but reducing the features of the kinematic encoder by 3. kin_encoder_size = 2048/3
 * Kinematic embedding achieved a 37% classification accuracy

+**T10**
+* Train kinematic embedding with a pretrained and frozen optical flow embedding.

 # Additional ideas
 * Combine encoder-decoder net with our approach.